William-Robert-Robertson/WildCamera/README.md

 ### **Note**

-National Geographic have a Crittercam project designing cameras which can be attached to marine animals which is not related to CritterCam.
+National Geographic have a Crittercam project designing cameras which can be attached to marine animals which is not related to WildCamera.

 <https://www.nationalgeographic.com/magazine/article/see-the-ingenious-crittercams-used-to-photograph-elusive-animals/>